Seattle Truck Accident Lawyer

 Damages Available in a Truck Accident Lawsuit

-The plaintiff in a trucking accident lawsuit can claim compensation for any and all damages resulting from the accident.
+The plaintiff in a trucking accident lawsuit can claim compensation from the truck company or insurance company for any and all damages resulting from the accident.

-- Medical expenses including immediate treatment costs and expected long-term treatment costs usually form a large portion of a plaintiff’s economic damages in a truck accident claim.
-A plaintiff can claim compensation for hospital bills, physical therapy costs, counseling fees, and any other expenses related to necessary medical care after a truck accident.
+- Medical expenses including immediate treatment costs and expected long-term treatment costs usually form a large portion of a plaintiff’s economic damages in a claim.
+A plaintiff can claim compensation for hospital bills, physical therapy costs, counseling fees, and any other expenses related to the necessary medical care.

-- The injuries a driver suffers in a truck accident may prevent him or her from working for an extended time during recovery.
+- The injuries a driver suffers may prevent him or her from working for an extended time during recovery.
 The plaintiff can claim compensation for wages lost in this manner as well as lost future earnings if a severe injury causes a disability that prevents him or her from working in the future or returning to his or her previous job.

 - An injured driver can also claim compensation for vehicle damage or replacement costs that insurance cannot cover.